PycraftDeveloper/PMMA/repository/DevelopmentProgress.md

 * ✅ - Finished Data Structures
 * ✅ - Finished Sampler
 * ✅ - Finished Transitions
+* ✅ - Finished Formatters
 * ⏳ - Working on Constants
 * ⏳ - Working on Registry
 * ⏳ - Working on General (65 %)
 * ⏳ - Working on Error
 * 🛑 - Not started File
-* 🛑 - Not started Formatters
 * 🛑 - Not started Settings
 * ⛔ - Temporarily halted progress on Video (Will be added in PMMA 5.x).
 * ⛔ - Removed Quick Start as its no longer possible to make additional simplifications to the API.